omniverseusd/omniverseusd.github.io/content/chapter1/what-is-usd/_index.md

 stage.GetRootLayer().Save()
 ```

-you will have the opportunity to save this stage as a USD file, but you will not have any viewer to visually inspect and render that cube.
+you will be able to execute this python USD code and get a USD output file with a stage with a cube on it, but you will not have any way to visually inspect and render that cube.
 USD defines another rather complex specification for a rendering architecture called Hydra that renderer programmers can abide by to have their own renderer integrate with USD scenes.
 There is however a small tool called [usdView](https://docs.omniverse.nvidia.com/usdview/latest/overview.html) in the same official USD repo based on PyQt that allows you to quickly render USD stages (mostly for debugging purposes and to understand how USD works).

+In the next paragraph we will introduce a powerful tool that we'll be using to render the contents of USD files and to execute USD python commands dynamically on a stage.